gavin660/AES-encrypted-hyperlinks/README.md

 # note
 Data urls have been limited by web browsers as they were perceived to be a security threat to people who were unaware that they can run code and can no longer just be clicked.

-firefox - Must be copied into url bar
+Firefox - Must be copied into url bar

-chrome  - Must be copied into url bar OR right-click new-tab
+Chrome  - Must be copied into url bar OR right-click new-tab

-opera   - Must be copied into url bar OR right-click new-tab
+Opera   - Must be copied into url bar OR right-click new-tab

 IE      - No support